Cost of Living in Madrid 2025

 Communication

 Again, there is a wide range of options when it comes to communication providers.
-You can get an extremely high quality fiber optic connection (1GB), including a fixed line, a mobile line with unlimited data and hundreds of TV channels for 97.20€ a month from Vodafone.
+You can get an extremely high quality fiber optic connection (600 Mbps), including two mobile lines with unlimited data and Vodafone TV for 69€ a month from Vodafone.
 On the other end of the spectrum is a budget carrier, like Lowi.
-You can pay as little as 7.95€ per month for a budget mobile plan.
+You can pay as little as 8€ per month for a budget mobile plan.

 Conclusion

-Although Madrid has become more expensive in recent years, the cost of living in Madrid in 2023 is still, on average, much cheaper than that of other European capital cities.
+Although Madrid has become more expensive in recent years, the cost of living in Madrid in 2025 is still, on average, much cheaper than that of other European capital cities.
 It’s really the best of both worlds: you can live cheaply but if you want to splurge, there is an increasing number of options available.
-The biggest savings come in terms of necessities like housing and healthcare.
+The biggest savings come in terms of necessities like housing and transportation.

 Do you need help relocating to Madrid?